zynesis/composer-repository/README.md

 #Zynesis Composer Repository

-Zynesis own Composer repository for in-house use with forked or non-open packages, or semi-open packages that we do not want to pollute Packagist.
+Zynesis own Composer repository for in-house use with forked or non-open packages, or semi-open packages that we do not want to pollute Packagist with.

 http://zynesis.github.com/composer-repository/